rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 ```

 In `lib` package we define type `A`.
 This struct have one field `I int`
-which name strats from upper case letter so this field is accessible from
+which name starts from upper case letter so this field is accessible from
 other packages.

 In `main` packages we try to define new method for type `A`.
 The result is
-copiler error
+compiler error
 `cannot define new methods on non-local type lib.A`.

 So as you can see we can define new methods only for types in same package.